Arkq/ouroboros/README.md

 There are a few configuration options which might need to be tailored for ones requirements, however default options should be good enough to start with.
 For all available options see the exemplary configuration file.
-All of those options might be specified during the runtime as well.
+Most of those options - the important ones - might be specified during the runtime as well.

 Ouroboros acts like a wrapper, so the basic invocation looks like this: